 (That is, not just endless amounts of big data associated with contacts in their martech ecosystem, which only undermines attempts to build and cultivate a data-driven culture.)

 Thankfully, more enterprise executives — particularly CMOs — are starting to recognize the value of providing high-quality, fully accessible data for their marketing organizations.

-Forrester VP, Principal Analyst Lori Wizdo noted how, in light of COVID-19 and related changes to the business landscape, many CMOs are placing a renewed focus on data quality.
+Forrester VP, Principal Analyst Lori Wizdo noted how, in light of COVID and changes to the business landscape, many CMOs are placing a renewed focus on data quality.

-Specifically, they’re prioritizing investments in more powerful technologies to ensure their teams have better-quality customer data with which to work:
+Specifically, they’re prioritizing investments in more powerful technologies to ensure their teams have better-quality customer data with which to work, according to Wizdo:

 Of course, not every large-scale business is the same.
 Some CMOs will have no choice but to eliminate marketing tools from their stacks to weather the storm.

 Having said that, Gartner VP Analyst Ewan McIntyre indicated there are three essential technologies enterprise brands are least likely to cut as they navigate the new normal (and maintain a focus on the post-pandemic business climate):